Free shipping on most US orders over $50!

 The term alone is a conversation-stopper.
 Fecal transplants?
 For dogs?
 Don’t laugh.
 Fecal transplants are making headlines as a wonder drug for pets and people.

-Forty years ago, when Clostridium difficile colitis, or “C. diff,” a bacterial infection resulting from antibiotic therapy, became an epidemic in American hospitals, nothing cured its debilitating, non-stop diarrhea.
-For most patients, as soon as an effective treatment was discontinued, symptoms returned.
-Finally, doctors tried a technique that had been successfully used decades earlier but which wasn’t formally adopted because the thought of it made people uncomfortable.
-When fecal matter from healthy donors was transferred to the colons of sick patients, more than 90 percent recovered.
-Their symptoms resolved within hours and never returned.
+Finally, doctors tried a technique that had been successfully used decades earlier but wasn’t formally adopted because the thought of it made people uncomfortable.
+When fecal matter from healthy donors was transferred to the colons of sick patients, miraculously, more than 90 percent recovered.
+Sometimes, their symptoms even resolved within hours and never returned.

-Yes, it sounds distasteful, but fecal transplants are being used to help chronically ill dogs (and humans!) recover from everything from hemorrhagic gastroenteritis (HGE) to allergies.
+Yes, it sounds distasteful, but fecal transplants are being used to help chronically ill dogs (and humans!) recover from everything from hemorrhagic gastroenteritis (HGE) to environmental allergies.

 A Dog’s Microbiome